Creamy Vegetable Soup: A Inviting Classic for Every Season

 Gluten-Free

-Replace all-purpose flour with cornstarch or arrowroot powder.
+Replace plain flour with cornstarch or arrowroot powder.
 Both thicken without changing flavor.

 Low-Calorie